 “I am so pleased that my grandson, Dylan, is attending Mountaineer Montessori School.
 As soon as I observed the Primary classroom, I knew it was the best setting to help him reach his full potential.
 I look forward to sharing many Montessori moments with him!”

-Jane Reifsynder, a retired Ohio Montessori educator with 39 years of experience, and grandmother of Dylan, who is now a first year student.
+Jane Reifsynder, a retired Ohio Montessori educator with 39 years of experience, and grandmother of Dylan, who is now a fourth year student.

 Read more observations from this proud Montessori Nana and teacher here.

 “Mountaineer Montessori School has become a very big component of my life — it has shaped a lot of my social life, friendships, mindsets, and education in such an important way.
 I like it because I enjoy the way I learn and figure things out and can be independent at the school that’s all different from a lot of other places.
 If you ask me, MMS is special, in both the ways that we educate and the way we interact, not only to me, but a lot of other people, and that’s what counts the most.”

 Jasmine Phillips, posted 2015

 “The Montessori difference is that the education the child receives is for the whole child and that it is such a personal path.
 I think that one of my favorite components of the Montessori approach is the concept of ‘following the child.’
 I think it’s such a beautiful opportunity for children to take the lead and show the guide what resonates most with them.
 As I think of my son growing up, I hope most that he will always be engaged in the direction his life path goes that is what he has learned and continues to learn at Mountaineer Montessori.”

 Samantha Van Den Berghe-Lynch, Primary II Lead Guide and MMS parent, posted 2015